2009 New York Giants season: Week 16: vs. Carolina Panthers

-This was the last game the Giants would ever play at the moribund Giants Stadium, but they had no time to be nostalgic—defeating the same Week 16 opponent they faced last year would make their path to the postseason slightly easier.
+This was the last game the Giants would ever play at the moribund Giants Stadium.

 The Panthers, starting Matt Moore at quarterback in place of the injured Jake Delhomme, quickly took control of the game, scoring on their first four possessions (a 38-yard John Kasay field goal; a 29-yard Jonathan Stewart touchdown run; a 22-yard Muhsin Muhammad touchdown catch; and a 2-yard catch for tight end Jeff King).
 Meanwhile, the Giants turned the ball over 3 times in the first half, and were shut out at halftime for the second time this season.
 In the third quarter, Carolina picked up where they left off, as Moore connected with Carolina's Steve Smith for a 27-yard score.
 The Giants finally got on the board on the ensuing drive, courtesy of a 40-yard Tynes field goal.
 In the fourth quarter, the Giants' Smith caught a 2-yard touchdown pass from Manning, but a subsequent 2-point try failed.
 Carolina fullback Brad Hoover's 1-yard scoring run later in the fourth sealed the game for the Panthers.
 The Giants left Giants Stadium the same way they had opened it 33 years earlier; with a demoralizing loss.

 The loss, along with wins by the Cowboys and Packers this week, mathematically eliminated the Giants from the postseason, breaking their streak of 4 consecutive playoff appearances.
 Curiously, the last NFL game at Giants Stadium would not be a Giants game, but a Jets game; the Jets would play the Cincinnati Bengals at home on Sunday night in Week 17.